Henry Helstoski

-Henry Helstoski (March 21, 1925 – December 16, 1999) was an American politician.
+Henry Helstoski (March 21, 1925 – December 16, 1999) was an American politician and veteran of World War II.
 Helstoski, a Democrat, represented New Jersey in the United States House of Representatives for twelve years, lasting from 1965 until 1977.
 He was the representative for New Jersey's 8th congressional district.

-Helstoski is best remembered for being indicted on charges of receiving bribes from illegal aliens in 1976, but he was never tried as all his charges were dropped by the United States Supreme Court.
+He is best remembered for being indicted on charges of receiving bribes from illegal aliens in 1976, but he was never tried as all his charges were dropped by the United States Supreme Court.

 Background

 Helstoski was born in the Bergen County town of Wallington, New Jersey.
 He attended public schools in Wallington and East Rutherford.
+He graduated from East Rutherford High School in 1940.

+World War II

-After graduating from East Rutherford High School in 1940, Helstoski enlisted in the United States Army Air Corps and served as an instructor and radio technician until the end of World War II in 1945.
+Helstoski enlisted in the United States Army Air Corps and served as an instructor and radio technician until the end of World War II in 1945.

+Early career

 After the war, he went to Paterson State College and graduated from Montclair State Teachers College with a Bachelor of Arts degree in 1947 and Master of Arts degree in 1949.
 Over the next thirteen years, Helstoski served as a teacher, high school principal and finally superintendent of all Bergen County schools.

 In 1956 he served as councilman of East Rutherford, New Jersey, and he served as Mayor of East Rutherford from 1957 until 1965.
 During his term as mayor, Helstoski also served as a management consultant in advertising until 1964.

-Politics
+Congress

 Helstoski, a Democrat, then ran for the House of Representatives seat for New Jersey's 9th congressional district.
-The anti-Vietnam War Helstoski beat the nine-term Republican incumbent Frank C. Osmers, Jr. by 2,428 votes to win the election, and he was sworn into the 89th United States Congress on January 3, 1965.
+The anti-Vietnam War Helstoski beat the nine-term Republican incumbent Frank C. Osmers Jr. by 2,428 votes to win the election, and he was sworn into the 89th United States Congress on January 3, 1965.
 In 1969, Helstoski ran for Governor of New Jersey, becoming a candidate in the election just thirty minutes before the filing deadline, and he finished third in the Democratic primary behind former governor Robert B. Meyner.
 In Congress, he served as a member of the Committee on Interstate and Foreign Commerce from 1971 to 1974.